awslabs/aws-lambda-web-adapter/README.md

 Please note that `sam local` starts a Lambda Runtime Interface Emulator on port 8080.
 So your web application should avoid port `8080` if you plan to use `sam local`.

+## Non-HTTP Event Triggers

+Lambda Web Adapter supports non-http event triggers (such as SQS, EventBridge, and Bedrock Agents, etc.).
+The adapter will forward the event payload to the web application at the path specified by environment variable `AWS_LWA_PASS_THROUGH_PATH`.
+The default path is `/events`.
+The web application can retrieve the event payload from the request body.

 ## Examples

 - [FastAPI](examples/fastapi)